avalyn-project/avalyn_assistant/includes/roadmap.md

 #

+- 08/12/2023 []
+- - Development halted, due to development on other projects.

+#

-- 07/23/2023 []
+- 09/07/2023 []
-- - The official GitHub for The Avalyn Project was created.
+- - Avalyn official GitHub Repository created!